Qiyd81/udacity_sensor_fusion_camera_project_two/README.md

         check if the matches.keypoint inside the bounding box if inside, add it to the vector

+In order to make the system stable, I implment two method to avoid wrong matches.

+Method 1st:
     compute the mean of matches euclidean distance. loop all the matches inside the vector compute the euclidean distance between the matches (previous keypoint and current keypoint) if the abs(mean-distance) > threshold (for example.
 300) then remove this match.
 Because it's obviously wrong.

+Method 2nd:
+    outer loop all the matches in the box get match point pair A
+        inner loop all the matches in the box get match point pair B
+            get the line from A to B
+            compute the ratio of Previous and Current line's length; restore the ratio
+        compute the average ratio value start from A compute the average ratio value of all points

+    loop all the matches in the box if the average ratio start from A - average ratio of all points > threshold remove this match

 ## FP.4 Compute Camera-based TTC